OSU-CS362-F16/362Exercises/templates/hw2/README.md

 ## Minimum passing guidelines

 The following are guidelines for a basic submission that would receive a passing grade.
-Full credit may require significantly more effort.
+Full credit may require significantly more effort and an otherwise perfect solution that omits one of these is not a guaranteed failure.

 *  Creation of the branch `hw2`
+*  At least one test for each WarmUp method.
 *  At least one test for every public method in `Card` and `CardCollection`
 *  Answers to each of the questions above
-*  Finding the bug itself will be < 10% of your grade, a well-reasoned P2.txt is worth almost as much as than finding the bug itself
+*  Finding the bug itself will be < 10% of your grade.
+Partial credit for a well-reasoned P2.txt will be given for Part II